Skip to main content

 4. Click Show Message Fields.

-5. Select relevant fields to add to the certificate.
+5. Select the relevant fields to add to the certificate.

 6. Repeat steps 5 and 6 as required.